AIShelf

 For Registry Creators

-• Use Markdown (.md) for all resources
+• Use Markdown (.md) for prompts, rules, and workflows

 • Keep files under 100KB for best performance